sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

     :width: 35
     :align: middle
     :alt: groupwork

+.. |visualizer| raw:: html

+   <a href="https://cscircles.cemc.uwaterloo.ca/java_visualize/">Java Visualizer</a>

 Variables and Data Types
 ========================

 In this lesson, you will learn about variables and primitive data types.

+You can use the |visualizer| for any of the coding problems in this unit.
+Copy and paste the code into the class definition.

 What is a Variable?
 -------------------